What to Do If My Partner Is an Alcoholic and Needs Help

 Social stigma surrounding alcohol use disorder creates powerful barriers that prevent families from seeking necessary help and support.
 Many partners delay addressing substance use concerns due to shame, fear of judgment, and societal misconceptions about addiction2.

 Professional settings often compound these challenges, as individuals worry about career consequences or damage to their reputation if colleagues discover their partner's struggles with alcohol dependency.

-The stigma affects not only the person with AUD but extends throughout the family system.
+The stigma affects not only the person with AUD but extends throughout the family system, causing children to feel embarrassed about bringing friends home and partners to withdraw from social connections.
+This isolation works against recovery by removing crucial support networks precisely when families need them most.
 Opt for professional guidance when stigma begins interfering with daily functioning or preventing access to evidence-based treatment resources that could significantly improve family outcomes.

 Self-Assessment: Is My Partner’s Alcohol Use a Problem?

 Determining whether a partner's drinking constitutes alcohol use disorder requires systematic evaluation using established assessment criteria rather than relying on intuition or comparison to other relationships.
 This structured approach works when families need clarity about the severity of alcohol-related problems affecting their household dynamics.
+Research indicates that psychological and physical health consequences for family members are profound4, making accurate assessment essential for determining appropriate response strategies.

 Diagnostic Questions for Relationship Health